An Introduction to Geometric Topology: Surface diffeomorphisms

 where $I$ is the identity and $D_i$ has 1 on the $i$-th entry of the diagonal and 0 everywhere else.
-The map $\varphi$ therefore acts on $V$ as a product $M = Q_{i_1} \cdots Q_{i_h}$ where all $i=1,\ldots,m+n$ occur at least once, and this easily implies that $M$ is Perron-Frobenius.
+The map $\varphi$ therefore acts on $V$ as a product $M = Q_{i_1} \cdots Q_{i_h}$ of non-negative matrices.
+Since each $i=1,\ldots,m+n$ occurs at least once as an index, we may deduce (exercise) that $M$ is Perron-Frobenius.
 Therefore $M$ has a positive eigenvector $v$ with eigenvalue $\lambda > 1$.

 The positive eigenvector $v$ determines an element $\mu \in \ML$ such that $\varphi(\mu) = \lambda \mu$.
-Since $v>0$, the complementary regions of $\mu$ are those of $\tau$ plus some rectangles that may join some of them.
-If some complementary region is not a polygon, it contains a multicurve parametrized by $V$ and fixed by $\varphi$, which is excluded because $M$ would have a non-negative vector with eigenvalue 1 (see the proof of Proposition \ref{PF:prop}).
-The lamination $\mu$ is full and minimal, so we conclude using Proposition \ref{pA:converse:prop}. \end{proof}
+We leave to the reader the proof that $\mu$ is full, and we conclude using Proposition \ref{pA:converse:prop}. \end{proof}